unstoppabledomains/live-docs/src/login-with-unstoppable/authorization-server/authorization-protocol.md

 ### Email Scope

-The Login with Unstoppable email scope is best used for retrieving metadata about the user's preferred email address.
+The Login with Unstoppable email scope can be used to retrieving metadata about the user's preferred email address.
 It is based on the [OIDC Standard email scope](https://openid.net/specs/openid-connect-basic-1_0.html#Scopes).

 ## Access Tokens

-It is pretty easy to standardize access\_tokens validation.
-There are two primary types of access tokens but only one is supported by Login with Unstoppable.
+There are two primary types of access tokens.

-### Opaque \(Supported\)
+### Opaque \(Currently Supported\)

 Opaque access tokens don’t contain any information within themselves, and in principle cannot be deciphered by a resource server.
 To validate opaque tokens for use with Login with Unstoppable, resource servers must use the Token Introspection API provided by the Authorization servers.